Why is it important

 Policy and Commitment

-• Set goals to reduce risks and impacts on society and the environment to align with a continuous commitment to develop operations in occupational health, safety, and the environment.
+• Set targets and objectives to reduce risks and minimise social and environmental impacts resulting from resource consumption and pollution, in alignment with our commitment to continuous improvement in occupational health, safety, and environmental management.

-• Set the governance structure and responsibilities of committees related to policies on occupational health, safety, and the environment.
+• Define the governance structure and responsibilities of committees overseeing the Occupational Health, Safety, and Environment Policy.

 Governance Structure

-B.Grimm Power has established the governance structure of Occupation Health, Safety and Environment to oversee the implementation of OHS&E management policy and promote the continuous improvement of operational efficiency in relevant as follows:
+B.Grimm Power has established the governance structure of Occupation Health, Safety and Environment (OSH&E) to ensure effective implementation of the OHS&E policy and to promote continuous improvement through regular reviews.
+It is the responsibility of all employees, at all levels, to comply with and implement this policy, under the supervision of key relevant management as outlined below:

 Board of Directors (BoD)

-are responsible for oversight and endorsing the policies, setting the strategic direction, and reviewing the performance of Occupational Health, Safety and Environment (OHS&E) management systems on an annual basis.
+Responsible for overseeing and approving policies, setting strategic direction, and reviewing the effectiveness of the Occupational Health, Safety, and Environment (OHS&E) management system annually.

 Corporate Occupational Health, Safety and Environment (OHS&E) Committee